AnyLog-co/documentation/blockchain commands.md

 ```anylog
 blockchain seed from [ip:port]
 ```
-The command I used when a new node starts in an existing network, it allows the new node to sync with an exiting metadata.
+The command is used when a new node starts in an existing network, it allows the new node to sync with an exiting metadata.

 ## Query policies